Data analysis: Data product

 A data product is a computer application that takes data inputs and generates outputs, feeding them back into the environment.
 It may be based on a model or algorithm.
 For instance, an application that analyzes data about customer purchase history, and uses the results to recommend other purchases the customer might enjoy.

 Communication

 Data visualization is used to help understand the results after data is analyzed.

-Once data is analyzed, it may be reported in many formats to the users of the analysis to support their requirements.
+Once data is analyzed, it may be presented in many formats to the users of the analysis to support their requirements.
 The users may have feedback, which results in additional analysis.

 When determining how to communicate the results, the analyst may consider implementing a variety of data visualization techniques to help communicate the message more clearly and efficiently to the audience.
 Data visualization uses information displays (graphics such as, tables and charts) to help communicate key messages contained in the data.
 Tables are a valuable tool by enabling the ability of a user to query and focus on specific numbers; while charts (e.g., bar charts or line charts), may help explain the quantitative messages contained in the data.